The dark dimension, proton decay, and the length of the M-theory interval: Conclusions

 We have shown this explicitly for the strong coupling limit of the $E_8\times E_8$ heterotic string, obtaining a model-independent upper bound to the size of the eleventh dimension from the current lower bound of the lifetime of the proton.
 Our results indicate that the size of the M-theory interval is

 This upper bound corresponds to the flat case, see~\eqref{eq.bound q0}.
-Introducing warping, as shown in Section~\ref{sec:warped_11d}, further decreases this upper bound independently of whether the visible sector lives in the small or the large boundary.
+Introducing warping, as shown in Section~\ref{sec:warped_11d}, further decreases this upper bound independently of whether the visible sector lives in the small or the large boundary. {A realization of the Standard Model on a stack fo M5-brane on the bulk of the M-theory interval relaxes the above bound in a couple orders of magnitude but is still too small to accommodate a large extra dimension}.
 If proton decay is not observed at Hyper-Kamiokande~\cite{Hyper-Kamiokande:2018ofw}, this bound will be strengthened by an $\mathcal{O}(1)$ amount.

 We have focused on heterotic M-theory with 10d end-of-the-world branes compactified on a CY threefold but we expect that {analogous (possibly warped) constructions} will lead to similar conclusions.
 Our results indicate that in the event of discovering modifications to Newton's gravity at short distances then either non-unified brane models, constructions along the lines of~\cite{Heckman:2024trz} where the GUT gauge bosons are solitonic strings, {F-theory GUT constructions with stacks of 7-branes wrapping holomorphic 4-cycles \cite{Beasley:2008dc,Beasley:2008kw,Marchesano:2022qbx,Marchesano:2024gul}}, or other yet-to-be-discovered non-GUT theories would be the only string completions of the SM compatible with the experiment.